Operation Barbarossa: Battle of Moscow

 On 2 December, part of the 258th Infantry Division advanced to within 24 km of Moscow.
-They were so close that German officers claimed they could see the spires of the Kremlin, but by then the first blizzards had begun.
+They were so close that German officers claimed they could see the spires of the Kremlin, but by then the blizzards had begun.
 A reconnaissance battalion managed to reach the town of Khimki, only about 8 km from the Soviet capital.
-It captured the bridge over the Moscow-Volga Canal as well as the railway station, which marked the easternmost advance of German forces.
+It captured the bridge over the Moscow-Volga Canal, as well as the railway station, which marked the easternmost advance of German forces.

 In spite of the progress made, the Wehrmacht was not equipped for such severe winter warfare.
 The Soviet army was better adapted to fighting in winter conditions, but faced production shortages of winter clothing.
 The German forces fared worse, with deep snow further hindering equipment and mobility.
 Weather conditions had largely grounded the Luftwaffe, preventing large-scale air operations.

-Newly created Soviet units near Moscow now numbered over 500,000 men, who despite their inexperience, were able to halt the German offensive by 5 December due to superior defensive fortifications, the presence of skilled and experienced leadership like Zhukov, and the poor German situation.
-On 5 December, the Soviet defenders launched a massive counterattack as part of the Soviet winter counteroffensive.
-The offensive halted on 7 January 1942, after having pushed the German armies back 100–250 km from Moscow.
-The Wehrmacht had lost the Battle for Moscow, and the invasion had cost the German Army over 830,000 men.
+Newly created Soviet units near Moscow now numbered over 500,000 men, who, despite their inexperience, were able to halt the German offensive by 5 December due to superior defensive fortifications, the presence of skilled and experienced leadership like Zhukov, and the poor German situation.
+On 5 December, the Soviet defenders launched a massive counterattack consisting of some 1.1 million men and 58 divisions as part of the Soviet winter counteroffensive; the offensive halted on 7 January 1942, after having pushed the German armies back 100–250 km from Moscow.
+The Wehrmacht had lost the battle for Moscow, and the invasion had cost the German Army over 830,000 men.